-Although animal foods are the primary source of carnitine, as we mentioned, the body is able to make it from other amino acids.
-So, really you don’t need to worry if you are getting enough carnitine in your diet, particularly if you are choosing to follow a vegan diet.
-The body is so amazing it will take care of the carnitine for you, as long as you are eating foods high in plant proteins.
+Although animal foods are the primary source of carnitine, the body makes it from other amino acids.
+So, you don’t need to worry about amounts, even if you’re vegan.
+Your body takes care of carnitine for you, provided you eat foods high in plant proteins.

-There may also be some side effects of taking carnitine supplements.
-Supplemental carnitine may worsen symptoms of hypothyroidism, so should be avoided if you have been diagnosed with thyroid issues.
-It can also interfere with the effectiveness of certain medications.
-As with any supplement, it is best to ask your doctor before starting so they can evaluate its safety for your individual medical conditions.
-There are also some reports of potential toxicity.
-Doses of 3g or higher per day have been found to cause nausea, abdominal pain, vomiting and a “fishy smell” (26).
-These side effects have not been reported at lower dosages.
+Supplemental carnitine may worsen symptoms of hypothyroidism, so avoid it if you experience thyroid issues.
+It also interferes with the effectiveness of certain medications.
+Get an evaluation from your doctor and test for individual medical conditions.
+Some reporting indicates potential toxicity.
+Doses of 3g or higher per day induced nausea, abdominal pain, vomiting and a “fishy smell” (26) in some people.
+Lower does don’t indicate these effects.

-If you do want to take a carnitine supplement, to see if it helps your exercise performance or for another health concern, it is best to say below the upper limit of 3g per day to avoid side effects.
-After all, who wants to smell like fish?
-The recommended dosage is anywhere from 500-2000 mg (0.5-2g) per day.
-Start with taking a lower dose to see how your body reacts before increasing it to the higher level.
-Supplements are usually found in liquid, capsules, or in an injectable form.
-If you are taking oral carnitine, be sure to take it with meals to help with absorption.
-But, remember supplemental carnitine is poorly absorbed, so really you are best getting your carnitine from food directly by including high protein foods in your diet.
+Stay below the upper limit of 3g per day to avoid side effects if testing carnitine for exercise purposes.
+The recommended dosage ranges from 500-2000 mg (0.5-2g) per day.
+Start taking a lower dose to see how your body reacts before increasing it to the higher level.
+Supplements come in liquid, capsules, or injectable form.
+Take oral carnitine with meals to help absorption.
+Always try food sources first before supplementing.

-As we mentioned, there are different forms of carnitine, depending on your health goals.
-Acetyl-L-carnitine seems to be best absorbed and has been given at high doses (as much as 8 grams per day) with few side effects (25).
-It is the form most commonly used in research and can help improve brain and muscle function.
+Acetyl-L-carnitine seems the best for absorption, even at high doses (up to 8 grams per day) with few side effects (25).
+It’s the form most commonly used in research and for improving brain and muscle function.